danschultzer/ex_oauth2_provider/README.md

 This will add the necessary Ecto migrations to your app, and set sample configuration in `config/config.exs`.

-You'll need to use a resource owner struct that already exists.
-This could be your User struct.
-If you don't have any User struct, you can add a migration like this:
+You are required to use a resource owner struct that already exists.
+This could be your `User` struct.
+If you don't have any `User` struct, you can create a migration with this:

 ```bash
 mix ecto.gen.migration --change "    create table(:users) do\n      add :email, :string\n    end"
 ```

 And use the struct in [test/support/dummy/models/user.ex](test/support/dummy/models/user.ex).
-The

 If you're not using auto incremental integer (`:id`) for your primary key(s), please read the [Using UUID or custom primary key type](#using-uuid-or-custom-primary-key-type) section.